- Interest Rate

 When to Make the Switch

 Your debt ratios are maxed.
-If your lender says you cannot qualify for another residential mortgage, commercial financing based on property income may solve the problem immediately.
+If your lender says no to another residential mortgage, commercial financing based on property income may solve it.

 You want to scale faster.
-Buying one duplex at a time is slow.
-A 12-unit building adds twelve units to your portfolio in a single transaction.
+One 12-unit building adds twelve units in a single transaction.

-You are hitting the stress test wall.
-The federal stress test can kill deals that make perfect sense on paper.
-Commercial mortgages avoid this entirely.
+You’re hitting the stress test wall.
+Commercial mortgages avoid it entirely.

-You want more control over property value.
-With commercial, your property’s value is tied to its income.
-You can directly influence that number through management decisions.
+You want more control over value.
+With commercial, your property value is tied to its income — you can directly influence that number.

 Plan Your Switch to Commercial Financing